hardihardi/Taipy/CONTRIBUTING.md

 For questions, please get in touch on [Discord](https://discord.com/invite/SJyz2VJGxV) or on GitHub with a discussion or an issue.

-## Code organisation
+## Code organisation:-

-Taipy is organised in two main repositories:
+Taipy is organised in two main repositories:-

 - [taipy](https://github.com/Avaiga/taipy) is the main repository that contains the code of Taipy packages.

 - [taipy-doc](https://github.com/Avaiga/taipy-doc) is the documentation repository.

 ## Never contributed to an open source project before ?

 Have a look on this [GitHub documentation](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

-## Report bugs
+## Report bugs:-

 Reporting bugs is through [GitHub issues](https://github.com/Avaiga/taipy/issues).